wikitopian/imperfect-quotes/readme.txt

-=== Perfect Quotes ===
+=== Imperfect Quotes ===
-Contributors: Brandon Ferens, Perfect Space, Inc. + Matt Parrott Mods Donate link: http://www.perfectspace.com/
+Contributors: Brandon Ferens, Perfect Space, Inc., Matt Parrott Donate link: http://www.perfectspace.com/
-Tags: Perfect Quotes, perfect, quote, quotes, widget, plugin, shortcode, testimonial, testimonials, random Requires at least: 3.0
+Tags: Imperfect Quotes, imperfect, quote, quotes, widget, plugin, shortcode, testimonial, testimonials, random Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 0.3.3
+Stable tag: 0.9.1

 == Description ==

-This plugin gives you the freedom to add quotes or testimonials to your site without having to connect to an external source for quotes.
-If you want to add a new quote, do just that, add a new quote.
-No more letting other people say your quotes for you.
-If you want to give your customers testimonials, this is a great plugin to do that, too!

-Matt Parrott's Mods on GitHub (2012-08-12)
+Add a bunch of quotes on the backend, and randomly (or specifically) generate them on a widget, with shortcodes, or elsewhere in your theme.

+This plugin is a fork of Perfect Quotes.
+I forked it because it's an excellent plugin.
+Differences:

+=== Additions ===
-* Rich text editing of quotes
+* Rich text editor for the quote
-* Added 'featured image'

-Note: This is not the official version.
-That one's hosted in the WordPress Plugin repo.
-This is merely a mod.
+* 'Featured Image' functionality for thumbnails of the author

+=== Subtractions ===
+* Removed 'Action Button'
+* Simplified shortcode
+* Don't support showing multiple quotes
+* Don't support metadata

 = Features =